DiscofromKPI/DevOps_prac/README.md

 ### Getting Started

 Setup the credentials, you can find them at the [IAM AWS](https://console.aws.amazon.com/iam) <br/>
-Then save them and export like
+Then save them and export:

 ```bash
 export AWS_ACCESS_KEY_ID="Here your key"